-Through the intergenerational transmission process-Nikki expresses by saying "our entire family"-opens with how these foundational elements, serve to preserve the wealth, rich experiences embedded within heritage for future heirs.
-As the consequences seen in Nikki's statement when she says "I realized that maybe I would've done different if I'd known I was descended from royalty.
+The awareness of the past is able to expand personal ambition since it buffers the post traumatic syndrome of deprivation and truncating.
+The protagonist Nikki confesses to this after her reckoning when she states: "I realized that maybe I would've done different if I'd known I was descended from royalty.
 Maybe I would've gone to college or dreamed bigger.
-Maybe I would've understood that the possibilities for my future were limitless" (Perkins-Valdez, ch.40).
-This statement then highlights how African Americans were denied knowledge of their ancestral and histories were erased.
-So the deficiency of the knowledge concerning their "royal and noble lineage" chipped in to limited dreams, and opportunities.
-Thereupon, it echoes to know that the lack of the knowledge comes from the absence of the intergenerational transmission.
+Maybe I would've understood that the possibilities for my future were limitless" (Perkins-Valdez 281).
+Her previous ignorance illustrates the overall situation of African Americans who were denied knowledge of their ancestral and histories.
+The deficiency of the knowledge of their royal and noble lineage chipped their expectations into limited dreams and opportunities.
+Nobody can believe that all African Americans are descendants of kings and queens.
+But the fact is that, due to conscious obliteration, the only patch of their history that Black people in the USA are fully aware of, is the memory of enslavement and humiliation.
+The lack of the knowledge about less humiliating patches of personal and collective histories comes from the absence of the intergenerational transmission.

-For Mother Rita, the transmission process involves a collective negotiation of identity [self], whereby the kingdom memories such as land ownership, the racial violence and resistance faced from the Ku Klux Klan, the founding and leadership established by the queen Luella and her husband the king William Montgomery, the self-sufficiency, and culture are mobilized to serve as compass for subsequent generations.
+For Mother Rita, the transmission process involves a collective negotiation of identity [self], whereby the kingdom memories such as land ownership, the racial violence and resistance faced from the Ku Klux Klan, the founding and leadership established by Queen Luella and her husband King William Montgomery, the narratives of self-sufficiency and culture are mobilized to serve as compass for subsequent generations.
 So, new generations, Smith writes, find their path "using the past, and collective memories, to negotiate new ways of being and expressing identity" (45).
 The rich narratives embedded in Mother Rita's cultural heritage thus function as a foundation for resistance and social affirmation for her people, as a marginalized community in America.